zeromh/proj4_refugee_narratives/README.md

 1. Topic modeling using non-negative matrix factorization.
 This didn't provide convincing, coherent categories for the articles.
 I ran NMF on just the NYT articles and also on the entire set from both sources.
 2. Comparison of frequencies of Moral Foundations words in each news source.
 This analysis provided the most insight to the project.
 The graphic above shows the most relevant differences!
 3. K-means clustering of articles based on their proportional concern with each Moral Foundations axis.
 Again the clusters here were not very coherent or insightful.

+[Slides](media/Reporting on Refugees in Fox News and the New York Times.pdf) from my project presentation are in the media folder.